 Motor vehicle report

 Answers on the application

-What does the future hold for the medical exam requirement in term life insurance applications?
+What does the future hold for the medical exam requirement?

 Simplified issue opens the doors to many different avenues for increasing sales, including online, over the phone, face to face, and as product extensions to auto, home, disability, Medicare, and health insurance.

 Partnerships are another avenue for simplified issue.
 Your bank most likely offers life insurance now, and those policies are usually outsourced and pitched as add-on products.
 Costco and Walmart offer simplified issue term life insurance through partnerships.

 What are the different types?

 Agentless online instant decision